Species: Evolutionary species

 An evolutionary species, suggested by George Gaylord Simpson in 1951, is "an entity composed of organisms which maintains its identity from other such entities through time and over space, and which has its own independent evolutionary fate and historical tendencies".
 This differs from the biological species concept in embodying persistence over time.
 Wiley and Mayden stated that they see the evolutionary species concept as "identical" to Willi Hennig's species-as-lineages concept, and asserted that the biological species concept, "the several versions" of the phylogenetic species concept, and the idea that species are of the same kind as higher taxa are not suitable for biodiversity studies (with the intention of estimating the number of species accurately).
 They further suggested that the concept works for both asexual and sexually-reproducing species.
 A version of the concept is Kevin de Queiroz's "General Lineage Concept of Species".

 Ecological species

 An ecological species is a set of organisms adapted to a particular set of resources, called a niche, in the environment.
 According to this concept, populations form the discrete phenetic clusters that we recognise as species because the ecological and evolutionary processes controlling how resources are divided up tend to produce those clusters.

 Genetic species

 A genetic species as defined by Robert Baker and Robert Bradley is a set of genetically isolated interbreeding populations.
 This is similar to Mayr's Biological Species Concept, but stresses genetic rather than reproductive isolation.
-In the 21st century, a genetic species can be established by comparing DNA sequences, but other methods were available earlier, such as comparing karyotypes (sets of chromosomes) and allozymes (enzyme variants).
+In the 21st century, a genetic species could be established by comparing DNA sequences.
+Earlier, other methods were available, such as comparing karyotypes (sets of chromosomes) and allozymes (enzyme variants).